The efficient certification of knottedness and Thurston norm

 A compact oriented surface $S$ embedded in a 3-manifold $M$, with $\partial S$ in $\partial M$, is called {\sl taut} if $S$ is incompressible and it has minimal Thurston complexity in its homology class in $H_2(M, N(\partial S))$, where $N(\partial S)$ is a regular neighbourhood of $\partial S$ in $\partial M$.

 Note that, in this definition, we consider the homology group $H_2(M, N(\partial S))$, not $H_2(M, \partial M)$.
 Hence, it is possible for $S$ to be taut and yet not have minimal Thurston complexity in its class in $H_2(M, \partial M)$.
-However, the following simple lemma (which appears as Lemma A.7 in [19]) implies that this phenomenon cannot occur in an important case, when $\partial M$ is a (possibly empty) union of tori.
-It is for this reason that we restrict, in Theorem 1.5, to manifolds of this form.
+However, the following simple lemma (which appears as Lemma A.7 in [20]) implies that this phenomenon cannot occur in an important case, when $\partial M$ is a (possibly empty) union of tori.

-\eject {\bf Lemma 2.1.} {\sl Let $M$ be a compact orientable 3-manifold with boundary a (possibly empty) union of tori.
+{\bf Lemma 2.1.} {\sl Let $M$ be a compact orientable 3-manifold with boundary a (possibly empty) union of tori.
 Let $S$ be a compact oriented properly embedded surface, such that no component of $\partial S$ bounds a disc in $\partial M$.
 Then $S$ has minimal Thurston complexity in its class in $H_2(M, N(\partial S))$ if and only if it has minimal Thurston complexity in its class in $H_2(M, \partial M)$.}

 A sutured manifold $(M, \gamma)$ is {\sl taut} if $M$ is irreducible and $R_-(M)$ and $R_+(M)$ are both taut.

 Suppose that $(M, \gamma)$ is a sutured manifold and that $S$ is a compact, transversely oriented surface properly embedded in $M$.
 Suppose that $\partial S$ intersects $\gamma$ transversely.
 Then $M' = {\rm cl}(M - N(S))$ inherits a sutured manifold structure, since both the parts of $\partial M'$ arising from $\partial M$ and the parts of $\partial M'$ arising from $N(S)$ have a well-defined transverse orientation.
 This is called a {\sl sutured manifold decomposition} and is denoted